-NOTE: This is not a substitute for you doctor’s recommendations.
+Please note: The information provided in this article is not a substitute for your doctor’s recommendations.

 I should mention that we do believe in germs… However, keep in mind that this medicine is thousands of years old and they did not.
 The reason why practitioners of Chinese Medicine continue to treat based off of these patterns is because they work!